ousatov-ua/dns/README.md

 > For Home network I would say that minimal requirements are 1 CPU core and 2 Gb RAM.
 >
 > Having 2 CPU cores and 4Gb RAM is more than compfortable.
+>
+> Regarding hyper-threading: In my testings I found out that disabling HT gives better performance results.
+Your observations can vary.

 🔸 Should work on other distributions with minimal changes